janoslovasz1986/janoslovasz1986/README.md

 ## I'm a softver developer.

-- 🌱 I’m currently learning Blazor Pages.
+- 🌱 I’m currently learning Angular to become Full-stack developer.

 ### Connect with me: